Family Violence

 Leaving Children Alone

 Our laws do not set an exact age at which you can leave a child alone.
 Children cannot be left alone if it would endanger their safety.
 Whether it is safe to a leave a child alone is a matter of judgment.
-Parents would want to consider things like their child’s age and ability to handle any situations that may arise, how long the child will be alone and what the child will need to do while the parent is away (e.g. make supper, look after other kids, etc.).
+Parents would want to consider things like:

 Discipline

-If parents choose to use physical forms of punishment (such as spanking) it is important for them to understand when this can be considered physical abuse and an assault under the Criminal Code.
-Generally speaking any kind of physical force intentionally applied to another person is an assault, although a person would not likely be charged for very minor physical force applied to someone where there is no injury – for example pushing past someone in a crowded line-up.
+If parents choose to use physical forms of punishment, such as spanking, it is important for them to understand when this can be considered physical abuse and an assault under the Criminal Code.
+Any kind of physical force intentionally applied to another person without their consent is an assault.
+Although, a person would not likely be charged for very minor physical force applied to someone where there is no injury, for example pushing past someone in a crowded line-up.

 There is also an exception to the offence of assault in the Criminal Code that allows parents, and people who stand in the place of parents, to use reasonable force to correct a child.
-The Supreme Court of Canada has considered this section of the Criminal Code and set out guidelines that clearly limit the use of force to discipline or correct a child.
+The Supreme Court of Canada has set out guidelines that clearly limit the use of force to discipline or correct a child.

-• it must be intended to educate or correct the child and/or intended to restrain, control or express disapproval of the child’s behaviour – outbursts of violence against a child because the parent is angry or frustrated are not excused by this section of the Criminal Code
+• it must be intended to educate or correct the child and outbursts of violence against a child because the parent is angry or frustrated are not excused by this section of the Criminal Code

-• the child must be capable of benefiting from the discipline – children under two are always considered too young to benefit from this type of discipline; the court also ruled that physical discipline is not appropriate for teenagers
+• the child must be capable of benefiting from the discipline – children under two are always considered too young to benefit from this type of discipline and physical discipline is not appropriate for teenagers

 • the force applied must be a “minor corrective force” that is short-lived and not harmful

-• objects such as belts, rulers, etc. cannot be used
+• objects such as belts and rulers cannot be used

 • it cannot include any slaps or blows to the head